JoasuMieru/fernandezjoas-finalportfolio/README.md

 ## 📄 License

-This project is created for educational purposes as part of IT Elective 4 coursework.
+This project is created for educational purposes as part of IT ELECTIVE 3 coursework.

 ## 👤 Author